brycejohnston/agx-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/CropQuest/agx-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/brycejohnston/agx-ruby.

 ## Copyright

-Copyright (c) 2016 [Crop Quest, Inc.](http://www.cropquest.com) See LICENSE.txt for details.
+Copyright (c) 2016 Bryce Johnston.
+See LICENSE.txt for details.

 [agX](http://www.agxplatform.com/) is a registered trademark of [SST Software](http://www.sstsoftware.com/).